 - Submit required commitment plan, reports and make a re-application/final presentation.
 All plans and reports need to be reviewed and signed by your on-site supervisor, if you have one.

 Puksta engagement plans can either be individual or group based.
-Group projects are encouraged, though they need to be substantially more extensive in scope than an individual project.
+Group work is encouraged, though they need to be substantially more extensive in scope than an individual project.

 Likewise, if a scholar is also involved in another program with a civic engagement emphasis such as INVST Community Studies or President’s Leadership Class, he/she may develop one project for both programs, but the plan for Puksta must be substantially more extensive and distinctive than a project done for just one program.
 It is incumbent upon the scholar to work closely with advisors in both programs to define the breadth and depth of the project and to effectively coordinate with both programs.